swo/amr_geography/notes.md

 - S. pneumoniae and macrolides
 - E. coli and quinolones

+Maaaaaybe E. coli and trimethoprim

+When I have access to the raw data (either just reported in a table in the paper or extracted from the figures):

 Data source         Setting                               Time      Bugs & drugs
 -----------         -------                               ----      ------------